usarscotus/legal-directory/_frcp/rule_59.md

 ---
 layout: rule
-title: "Rule 59.
-New Trial; Altering or Amending a Judgment"
+title: Rule 59.
+New Trial; Altering or Amending a Judgment
 permalink: /frcp/rule_59/
 order: 59
+chapter: Title VII.
+Judgment
 ---

 (a) In General.